bevuta/teletrofono/README.md

 ```

 After that you find a summary of the assertions and perhaps some
-exception-reports in `stdout.log`. `stderr.log` contains more detailed
+exception-reports in `stdout.log`.
+Debugging information of received
+SIP-events will also be logged into `stdout.log` unless you configure
+`src/log4j.properties` to do otherwise. `stderr.log` contains logging
+outputs from the java-dependency `com.bevuta/mjsip-fork` with more
-logging outputs, which can be a lot depending on the test
+details, which can be a lot depending on the test duration.
+The `time`
-duration.
-The `time` command measures the duration of the test.
+command measures the duration of the test.

 ## Customization